liamtimms/website/site/pages/projects.md

 ### Clinical Work

-I am currently responsible for much of this ongoing project as it is the subject of my in-progress Ph.D. thesis:

 - In 2017, we started a clinical trial for QUTE-CE MRI for the first time in human subjects.
 In this **clinical trial** of the technique for brain imaging, I...
   - worked on the implementation of the scan protocol using a Siemens WIP with vitally important collaborators
   - lead the organization of the project on both the scanning logistics and the data analysis